MinecraftU/mcu-curriculum/sequence_4/section_0.md

 1. On the top left, double click the folder icon (the name of your folder should be next to it).

-2. Double-click the folders: src > main > java > com > example > `your-folder-name`
+2. Double-click the folders: src > main > java > com.example.examplemod

-3. There should be an `ExampleMod` class and if you double-click it you should see the following code:
+3. There should be an `ExampleMod` class (blue circle with the letter 'c' in it) and if you double-click it you should see the following code:

 ```java
 package com.example.examplemod;